cmiles/PointlessWaymarksProject/README.md

 ## Tools and Libraries

 I am incredibly grateful to the all the people and projects that make it possible to rapidly build useful, open, low/no-cost software.
-Below is a mostly-up-to-date-and-largely-comprehensive list of tools/packages/libraries/etc. that are used to build the [Pointless Waymarks Project](https://github.com/cmiles/PointlessWaymarksProject):
+Below is a mostly-up-to-date-and-largely-comprehensive list of tools/packages/libraries/etc. that are used to build the this project:

 **Tools:**
  - [Visual Studio IDE](https://visualstudio.microsoft.com/), [.NET Core (Linux, macOS, and Windows)](https://dotnet.microsoft.com/download/dotnet-core)